mpv-player/mpv/DOCS/interface-changes.rst

-          between PCM and AC3 output, the audio output won't be reconfigured, and audio playback will fail due to libswresample being unable to convert between PCM and AC3 (Note: the responsible developer didn't give a shit)
+          between PCM and AC3 output, the audio output won't be reconfigured, and audio playback will fail due to libswresample being unable to convert between PCM and AC3 (Note: the responsible developer didn't give a shit.
+Later changes might have improved or worsened this.)
-        - inserting a filter that changes the output channel layout will not reconfigure the AO - you need to run an additional "ao-reload" command to force this if you want that
+        - inserting a filter that changes the output sample format will not reconfigure the AO - you need to run an additional "ao-reload" command to force this if you want that
         - using "strong" gapless audio (--gapless-audio=yes) can fail if the audio formats are not convertible (such as switching between PCM and AC3 passthrough)
-        - if filters do not pass through PTS values correctly, A/V sync can result over time
+        - if filters do not pass through PTS values correctly, A/V sync can result over time.
+Some libavfilter filters are known to be affected by this, such as af_loudnorm, which can desync over time, depending on how the audio track was muxed.
     - remove out-format sub-parameter from "format" audio filter (no replacement)
     - --lavfi-complex now requires uniquely named filter pads.
 In addition, unconnected filter pads are not allowed anymore (that means every filter